 The way I see it, tattoos are as ridiculous as painting your cat in orange to “enhance” its looks.

 Would you consider that art?

 Painting your skin is also a classic way to disrespect the work of nature.
-Unless there is a medical reason, any artificially based alteration of your body just makes it worse.
+Unless there is a medical reason, artificial alterations of your body just make it worse.

 Small boobs are better than big fake boobs.

 Small biceps are better than biceps loaded with oil.

 Piercing free body is always better than trying to stick as much iron as possible in your nose and ears.

 Last week I had a Facebook conversation with a former co-worker whose sister had recently upgraded her breasts.
 I thought that it is stupid to spend so much money on rubber in your tits, but my friend approved the spendings.
 Apparently, she suffers from a small breast complex, and that’s why she thinks that her sister has done the right thing.

 “I think it’s stupid,” I wrote while trying to find the point of enlarging your breast when you are over 40 and married.